Islanders left wing Anders Lee is congratulated as he passes...

 Islanders left wing Anders Lee is congratulated as he passes the team box after scoring a goal against the Colorado Avalanche in the first period of an NHL game Monday in Denver.
 Credit: AP/David Zalubowski

-DENVER – Patrick Roy didn’t receive a video tribute in his first return to Ball Arena since resigning as the Avalanche coach in 2016.
-No matter, it’s the film of his Islanders’ first win of the season he’ll likely cherish.
+DENVER — Patrick Roy didn’t receive a video tribute in his first return to Ball Arena since resigning as the Avalanche coach in 2016.
+No matter.
+It’s the film of his Islanders’ first win of the season that he’ll likely cherish.

 Not that Monday night’s 6-2 win was flawless.
 But it featured a strong first start from franchise goalie Ilya Sorokin after his offseason back surgery and two goals from Brock Nelson, including a shorthanded tally.

-Roy said he was unaware of the silent video acknowledgement.
+Roy was unaware of the silent video acknowledgment.

-“I was here to win a hockey game,” Roy said.
-“We played so well in Dallas and we came here empty handed.
-I was hoping we could have another strong game and that’s exactly what the guys did.”
+“I was here to win a hockey game,” he said.
+“We played so well in Dallas and we came here empty-handed.
+I was hoping we could have another strong game, and that’s exactly what the guys did.”

-Sorokin, starting an eight-year, $66 million extension, missed all of the preseason games and most of training camp.
-But he tracked pucks well through traffic and controlled rebounds in making 32 saves.
-Sixteen of those came in the third period after the Islanders limited the Avalanche to five shots in the second period.
+Sorokin, starting an eight-year, $66 million extension, missed all of the preseason games and most of training camp, but he tracked pucks well through traffic and controlled rebounds in making 32 saves.
+Sixteen of those came in the third period after the Islanders limited the Avalanche to five shots in the second.

 “It’s just one game,” Sorokin said.
 “I don’t think about the result.
 I think just about my game, what I can do, what I can change for the better.”